ejohansson13/concepts_explained/UNet/UNet_ML.md

   <img src="/UNet/Images/bridge.png" alt="Diagram of the bridge of the U-Net architure taken from the corresponding 2015 research paper" width="35%"
 </p>

 For custom architectures, the location of the bridge in the architecture can be a deliberate choice.
-Determining the lowest dimensionality for image features requires analysis of the risk of information loss at lower dimensions, the opportunity given to the network to analyze the image features, and the number of model parameters compatible with your available compute resources (likely marginalized as matmul-concentrated resources continue to grow).
+Determining the lowest dimensionality for image features requires analysis of the risk of information loss at lower dimensions, the number of layers provided to the network to comprehensively analyze image features, and the number of model parameters compatible with your available compute resources (likely a marginalized concern as matmul-concentrated compute continues to grow).

 ### Skip connections

-Skip connections (gray arrow in below diagram) offer another framework for linking the encoder and decoder, connecting corresponding stages symmetrically across the architecture.
+Skip connections (gray arrow in the below diagram) offer another framework for linking the encoder and decoder, connecting corresponding stages symmetrically across the architecture.
 After passing through an encoding stage (prior to being downsampled), image features are transmitted across the architecture and concatenated onto the equivalent decoding stage.
 The original research paper accomplished this by cropping the encoder stage image features to satisfy the dimensions of the decoder stage features.
 Implementing padding in all convolutions eliminates this requirement.

 <p align="center" width="100%">
   <img src="/UNet/Images/connecting_path_crop.png" alt="Crop of the U-Net architure taken from the corresponding 2015 research paper" width="75%"